outsinre/outsinre.github.com/_posts/2015-08-29-texlive-gentoo.md

 2. USE flags like *extra* usually draws in many packages many of which is not necessary.

     For instalce, I add *extra* to contain *texlive-bibtexextra*.
 However many other packages were installed as well, like *texlive-fontsextra*, *chktex* etc which might be never used.
 So another way, is to just emerge the specific package needed.
 Sometimes, to find out which package offers the wanted function, we need,
     - Look into the *.ebuild* file.
     - <s># `emerge -av dev-tex/texmfind`.
 Locate the ebuild providing a certain texmf file through regexp. `texmfind bbm.sty` will return *dev-texlive/texlive-fontsextra*</s>.

-        *texmfind* is almost dead since 2010, which results in outdated information.
+        *texmfind* is almost dead since 2010, resulting in outdated information.
     - Google.

     For example, if need *biblatex* (an advance version of *bibtex*) support: